-Cashify is India’s largest pure play reverse e-commerce platform that allows users to sell digital devices.
-A highly popular platform, Cashify attracts more than 3 million user sessions per month.
+Cashify is India’s largest pure play reverse commerce platform that allows users to sell digital devices.
+It has exchange partnerships with large e-commerce companies attracting more than 3 million user sessions and 2 million quotes per month.
 Its application has been downloaded by more than a million users.

 Jenkins is used to build and create images which are stored in Docker Hub.
-Among AWS services, S3 and CodeDeploy are used to store artefacts and make continuous integration and deployment.
+Among AWS services, Amazon S3 and AWS CodeDeploy are used to store artefacts and make continuous integration and deployment.

-AWS CloudWatch monitors deployment process and Cloud resources, raising alarms when thresholds are breached or errors during release.
-Cloud Trail maintains logs of all API calls to achieve enhanced security and visibility and take corrective action in case of performance issue.
+Amazon CloudWatch monitors deployment process and Cloud resources, raising an alarm when threshold is breached or errors during release.
+AWS Cloud Trail maintains logs of all API calls to achieve enhanced security and visibility and take corrective action in case of performance degradation.

-Most applications are deployed on containers with each service on separate containers, wherein Jenkins builds applications picking up code from GitHub and creating artefacts which are integrated with Docker images to be deployed on ECS in a highly available and scalable architecture.
-ECS creates new task definitions before deployment whenever new releases are made.
+Most applications are deployed on containers with each service on separate containers, wherein Jenkins builds applications by picking up code from GitHub and creating artefacts which are integrated with Docker images and deployed on AWS ECS in a highly available and scalable architecture.
+AWS ECS creates new task definitions before deployment whenever new releases are made.
 Test is conducted on premise while production is released manually on AWS Cloud.

-For applications deployed on non-container environment, Jenkins builds and stores code in S3 from which CodeDeploy picks up automatically to deploy in a highly available and scalable architecture.
-Access to CodeDeploy is controlled by IAM with automatic provision to roll back to previous version if there is error during deployment.
+For applications deployed in non-container environment, Jenkins builds and stores code in Amazon S3 from which AWS CodeDeploy automatically picks up to deploy in a highly available and scalable architecture.
+Access to AWS CodeDeploy is controlled by AWS IAM with automatic provision to roll back to previous version in case of error.